Bugs and Meyer Mob: Origins

 Lansky and his friends organized a protective society in order to defend against the Italian and Irish gangs.
 Lansky and his younger brother Jacob, were joined by Meyer "Mike" Wassell, Samuel "Red" Levine, Irving "Tabbo" Sandler, Joseph "Doc" Stacher, and several others.

 Some accounts are varied about Lansky meeting Siegel: one account claims that Lansky met Siegel and Charles Luciano the same day when Lansky intervened in an altercation between Siegel and Luciano over a prostitute that Luciano was pandering.
 However, this story has not been corroborated in Lansky's authorized biographies.

 According to Lansky, Siegel and Lansky met on the street corner in the poverty-stricken Lower East Side of Manhattan when they were both teenagers.
 Returning home from school one day, Lansky witnessed a street craps game break out into a fight when police whistles were heard.
 As the law drew near, Lansky forced Siegel to drop a gun that Siegel was trying to brandish.
 Siegel was angered with Lansky about losing the gun.
 Despite the confrontation, Siegel and Lansky became close friends.

 In the outfit, Lansky was considered the "brains", while Siegel was the "brawn".
 Siegel, the youngest of the gang, was known around his neighborhood as chaye; a Yiddish word meaning "untamed" or "animal".
 He had a reputation for having a short temper and people described him as being "crazier than a bedbug," which gave him the nickname "Bugsy" that he came to hate.

 Formation

-The two soon formed a gang called the Bugs and Meyer mob.
+Lansky and Siegel soon formed a gang called the Bugs and Meyer mob.
 In the early 1920s, the Bugs and Meyer mob was in operation, working with Charles "Lucky" Luciano and Luciano's right-hand man Frank Costello.
 Lansky and Siegel recruited expert gunmen; they supplied bootleggers with stolen trucks and drivers.
 Lansky was experienced with automobiles and mechanics and soon the Bugs and Meyer mob was active in car theft.
 At this time they were joined by Abner "Longie" Zwillman and his brother, Irving, Moe Sedway, and Louis "Lepke" Buchalter.
 The gang handled protection, truck hijacking, murder, and illegal gambling.
 They were also enforcers of Costello in both New York and Louisiana.
 They were ultimately responsible for helping to destroy or subordinate by assassination and political bribery most of the Italian-American gangs.